 CQG Symbol Format

-The symbols passed to CQG FIX API are expected to be strictly formatted as shown below.
+The symbols used with the CQG system need to be formatted as shown below.

 Refer to the CQG Tradable Symbols XLSX document for the available symbols.